Seeds to sow now:

 • Keep an eye on the weather forecast.
 Cover shrubs that are likely to be damaged by frost with garden fleece, sacking or an old light blanket.

-• As it's starting to warm up, it's a good time to lay a new lawn, although the best time is in Autumn or late winter, as it's damper and cooler, allowing the turf to bed in without you having to worry too much about regular watering.
+• Autumn or late winter are the best times to lay a new lawn, as it's damper and cooler, allowing the turf to bed in without you having to worry too much about regular watering.
 See here: laying a new lawn for further information.

 Protected by Copyscape